-- Still plan what you can say about yourself when asked (elevator speech).
+- Plan what you can say about yourself when asked (elevator speech).

 - Research the attending professionals (LinkedIn is the best tool for this).

-- Prepare questions (keep on a small pocket notebook).
+- Prepare questions (keep a small pocket notebook).

 - Be remembered at the event as the one who asked amazing questions vs. the one who stood in the corner!